 Even though architecture can be easily characterized as a collaborative practice, the actual process of design is somewhat of a personal endeavor.
 This, in addition to the starchitect role model, has led to the creation of a dreamy ‘solo architect-entrepreneur’ figure, which has gained immense popularity over the years.

 In fact, a 2020 AIA data has revealed that of the approximately 19,000 AIA member-owned architecture firms in 2019, over a quarter were sole practitioners, and 60% had fewer than five employees on their payroll.
 Additionally, while large firms dominated the industry in terms of staff and revenue, small firms prevailed in terms of popularity.
-So, what is happening to the majority of these everyday sole architectural practitioners (SPAs) that are not under the starchitect umbrella?
+So, what is happening to the majority of these everyday sole architectural practitioners (SPAs), also known as “Micro Firms,” that do not fall under the starchitect umbrella?

 In an era where autonomy, creative freedom and flexibility have developed into such coveted desires, the path to becoming an entrepreneur and by-extent ‘your own boss’ has turned into the dominant reality.
-For architects, running a solo practice means honing a distinctive creative voice, exploring individual architectural language, participating in all stages of design and carving niche within the industry — all with very few restrictions; a creative dream come true.
+For architects, running a solo practice, or a practice consisting of just two designers, means honing a distinctive creative voice, exploring individual architectural language, participating in all stages of design and carving niche within the industry — all with very few restrictions; a creative dream come true.

-On the other side of the coin however, an SPA has to deal with several challenges and wear many hats throughout the day.
+On the other side of the coin however, micro firms have to deal with several challenges and wear many hats throughout the day.
 Administrative work, promotion and marketing, sales, design, drafting, site visits, collaboration with contractors are only a few things on their daily schedule.
 This overwhelmingly multidisciplinary nature of architecture as a profession in addition to the lack of resources, financial capital and personnel often discourages architects to pursue a solo career, thus turning to larger firms in search of work.

 Myrto Kiourti is a perfect example of a solo practitioner with diverse architectural interests that have transcended within her practice.
 She is an architect, academic researcher and has taught in Athens and the Patras Schools of Architecture.
 Through her work, she has developed her own approach to architectural design, Emotional Funtionalism and has produced numerous papers for esteemed architectural publications.
 The flying box, Upper level extension is a residential project that has been featured in Architizer Journal, clearly showcasing her innovative methodology for architectural design.

 Architizer strives to give solo architects and practices a platform on which they can stand as industry leaders.
-Appreciating the unique creative output of the solo architect-entrepreneur (as well as the challenges that come along with it), Architizer is delighted to introduce a NEW Best Firm Category to the 12th Annual A+Awards: the Sole Practitioner category.
-This category aims at showcasing and promoting the innovative work that solo architects, designers and architecture firms produce daily as well as reveal the vast potential of self-driven practices.
+Appreciating the unique creative output of the micro firm — sole practitioners or studios run by partners (2) (as well as the challenges that come along with it), Architizer is delighted to introduce a NEW Best Firm Category to the 13th Annual A+Awards: the Best Micro Firm (1 – 2 employees).
+This category aims at showcasing and promoting the innovative work that solo and freelance architects and designers and two-person architecture firms produce daily as well as reveal the vast potential of self-driven practices.

-Freelance architects and designers and single-person architecture and/or design firms invited to throw their hats in the ring, so get started on your entry today:
+Freelance architects and designers and two-person architecture and/or design firms invited to throw their hats in the ring, so get started on your entry today: